OOF2: The Manual

 The listing shows the iteration number, the total energy

-change in energy (deltaE
+change in energy (deltaE) during

 the iteration, the percentage change in energy, and the move acceptance rate.